• Skip to primary navigation

 The best cheesy pasta salad

-I first tasted this tomato and onion pasta salad in South Africa, when my stepmother made it for my brother, who doesn't like mayonnaise-based salads, at a family get-together.
+I first tasted this tomato and onion pasta salad in South Africa, when my stepmother made it for my brother, who doesn't like mayonnaise-based salads.
 I found it strange at first to see a dish of what is essentially macaroni and cheese amongst all the 'proper' salads.
-But one mouthful had me hooked, and this tomato and onion pasta salad has since become one of the first salads I think of making whenever we have a barbeque at home.
+But one mouthful had me hooked.
+This tomato and onion pasta salad has since become one of the first salads I think of making whenever we have a barbeque at home.

 It just works!
 The cheesiness of the sauce pairs so well with grilled sausages and chops, and the tomato and onions add an extra element of flavour.
 I could quite easily eat this dish on its own with a bowl of garlic mushrooms and a slice of crispy garlic bread.